xinyaocse/EchoLLM_Code/README.md

 # EchoLLM: LLM-Augmented Acoustic Eavesdropping Attack on Bone Conduction Headphones with mmWave Radar

-- The *Datasets* directory includes representative subsets of all datasets used in the experiments.
+- The *Datasets* folder includes representative subsets of all datasets used in the experiments.
 - The *Vibration_Signal* directory contains the implementation of 8kHz vibration signal extraction, audio delay estimation, and signal enhancement using the IWR1443+DCA1000EVM mmWave radar platform.
 - The *LeASR* directory provides context-aware inference modules for audio content, leveraging four different large language models (LLMs).